1wenwen1/Achilles/README.md

   ```
     cd deployment
     bash cloud_deploy.sh
+    bash cloud_config.sh
   ```
-The IPs of all the instance are listed in `servers`
+Then you can check the process of configuration by run `tmux a`, and exit the tmux terminal by `exit` The IPs of all the instance are listed in `servers`

 Then conduct one experiment by run `run.py`.